 Who says spring cleaning can only apply to your home?
 Now that the warmer weather is here, consider uncluttering your website too!

-Refocus Your Design on the Essentials
+Refocus & Simplify Your Website Design to the Essentials

 If your website has been collecting different calls to action like your grandmother collects tchotchkes, it may be time adopt a more streamlined design.
 One common design pitfall is adding multiple focal points on landing pages.
 As companies add new features, products, or services, you may be tempted to draw attention to these additions.
 Doing so can result in a cluttered website that does little to guide the user experience.
 Visitors who feel overwhelmed are much more likely to click away from your site.

 Make sure that each page has one specific focal point.
 You can still encourage people to check out other products or visit different pages, but your page needs to be clean, easy to read, and not visually overwhelming.

 Another common design mistake is incorporating too many colors and fonts.
 If your pages have turned into a kaleidoscope, it’s time to tone it down and consider which elements are truly essential to your page’s content.
 Limiting yourself to three main colors is a good rule of thumb.
 Not only will this ensure that the website is aesthetically appealing, it will also help you prioritize information.